 Suppose we have a simple distribution system comprising of the following components:

 Consider there is a short circuit fault on the main bus.
 For the sake of clarity and simplification, let's assume there are negligible line impedances between the transformer secondary and the fault.

-At the time of the fault, the CT will determine the amount of current which is flowing through the secondary side of the transformer which results an overcurrent relay (OC Relay) to act immediately and give signal to the connected Circuit Breaker which will eventually open its contacts and save the working personnel from any injuries.
+At the time of the fault, the CT will determine the amount of current which is flowing through the secondary side of the transformer which results in an overcurrent relay (OC Relay) to act immediately and give the signal to the connected Circuit Breaker which will eventually open its contacts and save the working personnel from any injuries.
 In this way, the system that is connected to the downstream of that bus will be protected.

 So in order for the proper working of all these protective devices, we need to determine 2 things.

-In order to do this, we will use a simple formula Suppose the utility has a power rating of 100 KVA and an impedance value of 2.5% and we already know that the 220 volts is available on the secondary side of the transformer.
+In order to do this, we will use a simple formula Suppose the utility has a power rating of 100 KVA and an impedance value of 2.5% and we already know that the 220 volts are available on the secondary side of the transformer.
 So,

-I_sec=(KVA rating of the Source)/(Secondary side voltage of the Transformer)
+I_sec = (KVA rating of the Source) / (Secondary side voltage of the Transformer)

 By plugging the values, we will get;

 Now, we will calculate the value of the short circuit current on the secondary side of the transformer, it will help the protective device to act accordingly.